-The infiltration is calculated using a Green-Ampt infiltration law (Chow et al., 1988) with the impact of the landuse taken into account by using effective values for the infiltration coefficients, as proposed by Nearing (Nearing et al., 1996).
-The subsurface flow is computed with the depthintegrated Darcy equations.
-The subsurface flow is therefore modelled with a diffusive wave equation similar to the surface flow equation.
+The infiltration is calculated using a Green-Ampt infiltration law (Chow et al., 1988) with the impact of the land-use taken into account by using effective values for the infiltration coefficients, as proposed by Nearing (Nearing et al., 1996).
+The subsurface flow is computed with the depth-integrated Darcy equations and is therefore modelled with a diffusive wave equation similar to the surface flow equation.